ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 --- abstract

-This document defines a new verifiable data structure type for COSE Signed Merkle Tree Proofs specifically designed for transaction ledgers produced by Trusted Execution Environments (TEEs), such as the Confidential Consortium Framework ({{CCF}}) to provide stronger tamper-evidence guarantees.
+This document defines a new verifiable data structure type for COSE Signed Merkle Tree Proofs specifically designed for transaction ledgers produced via Trusted Execution Environments (TEEs), such as the Confidential Consortium Framework ({{CCF}}) to provide stronger tamper-evidence guarantees.

 --- middle